thedroidgeek/0x44.cc/_posts/2019-05-28-skype-web-plugin-ez-rce.md

 When Skype for Web first launched, you could use Skype for instant messaging and share multimedia files, but not as a VoIP tool.
 To make voice and video calls in most supported browsers, people had to install a plugin.

-Doing a quick search online revealed the last available version of the plugin was 7.32.6.278, which was released somewhere in 2017, but is still obtainable via their official CDN: [https://swx.cdn.skype.com/plugin/7.32.6.278/SkypeWebPlugin.msi](https://swx.cdn.skype.com/plugin/7.32.6.278/SkypeWebPlugin.msi){:target="_blank"}{:rel="noopener noreferrer"}
+Doing a quick search online revealed the last available version of the plugin was 7.32.6.278, which was released sometime in 2017, but is still obtainable via their official CDN: [https://swx.cdn.skype.com/plugin/7.32.6.278/SkypeWebPlugin.msi](https://swx.cdn.skype.com/plugin/7.32.6.278/SkypeWebPlugin.msi){:target="_blank"}{:rel="noopener noreferrer"}

 After Microsoft introduced plugin-free Skype for Web for their supported browsers, they ditched the plugin and dropped support for Internet Explorer.
 However, the plugin remains available in systems where previously installed, with the only way to get rid of it being a manual uninstall.